skx/sysbox/README.md

 ### splay

 This tool allows sleeping for a random amount of time.
-This solves the problem when you have a hundred servers all running a task at the same time, triggered by cron, and you don't want to overwhelm a central host that they each talk to.
+This solves the problem when you have a hundred servers all running a task at the same time, triggered by `cron`, and you don't want to overwhelm a central resource that they each consume.

 ### ssl-expiry